vacp2p/rfc/content/docs/rfcs/24/README.md

 status: raw
 tags: waku-application
 description: A voting protocol for peers to submit votes to a smart contract.
 Voting is immutable, which helps avoid sabotage from malicious peers.
-editor: Jimmy Debe <jimmy@status.im>
-contributors: Szymon Szlachtowicz <szymon.s@ethworks.io>
+editor: Szymon Szlachtowicz <szymon.s@ethworks.io>
 ---

 # Abstract
-A voting protocol for peers to submit votes to a smart contract.
-Voting is immutable, which helps avoid sabotage from malicious peers.
+This specification is a voting protocol for peers to submit votes to a smart contract.
+Voting is immutable, this will help avoid sabotage from malicious peers.

 # Motivation